 The dialogues to date have brought together a broad range of perspectives.
 In line with the Foundation’s commitment to openness and transparency, an interim report summarizing common key discussion points and recommendations about the Index process and content has been compiled.
 A complete summary report will be published at the conclusion of the dialogue sessions.

-For more information on the Smoke-Free Index™, see Frequently Asked Questions (FAQs).
+For more information on the Tobacco Transformation Index, see Frequently Asked Questions (FAQs).